What is branding? Depending on who you ask, you'll get a varying definition of what branding is. After a quick Google, these were the most common.

 Getting into the habit of evaluating your branding at the start of each year is a good practice to have.
 If this isn't something you've done in a while, there are probably a few signs that it is time for a rebrand.

-Do any of these signs it's time for a rebrand apply to your telecommunications company?
+Do any of these signs it's time for a rebrand apply to your retails company?

 1. Your website is dated both functionally and visually.

-Your website is the first impression people get of your telecommunications company.
-Consumers of all industries expect technology to be part of their experience, especially in the telecommunications industry.
+Your website is the first impression people get of your brand.
+Consumers of all industries expect technology to be part of their experience, especially in the retail industry.

-A dated website limits your company's ability to deliver the content your potential customer needs to make their purchase decision.
-Even if all the information they need is there, a visually dated website hurts your credibility.
-It's the equivilent of showing up to a job interview wearing your tuxedo t-shirt.
+A dated website limits your company's ability to deliver the information your potential customer needs to make their purchase decision.
+Even if all the information they need is there, a visually dated website hurts your credibility and can inadvertently create security concerns.
+In an ecommerce situation, a potential customer may be dissuaded to make a purchase due to concerns about the security of the personal information.

 Your website should be your online sales person.
-It should have information readily available to visitors in each phase of the telecommunciation buyer's journey, capture leads, and gradually nurture leads into customers through various remarketing and marketing automation tactics.
+It should have information readily available to visitors in each phase of the buyer's journey (think reviews, product information, shipping/return information, and quality photography).
+Your website should also capture shoppers information and gradually nurture potential customers into customers through various remarketing and marketing automation tactics.

 2. Your brand doesn't have a defined voice and tone.